Irymple railway station

-Irymple Railway Station was a railway station on the Mildura railway line located between Red Cliffs and Mildura.
-It was opened in October 1903 when the railway was extended from Ouyen to Mildura and closed with the passenger services to Mildura in 1993.
+Irymple railway station is a closed railway station in Irymple, on the Mildura railway line, in Victoria, Australia.
+It was opened in October 1903 when the railway was extended from Ouyen to Mildura and was closed when passenger services to Mildura were withdrawn in September 1993.

 By 1904, a telegraph instrument and goods shed were provided.
 In 1911, the station building was destroyed by fire.
 In 1982, the stationmasters office, platforms and remaining facilities were placed on the Victorian Heritage Register.

+In 2002, the station building was relocated to the Red Cliffs Historical Steam Railway, who currently use it as a terminus for their narrow gauge tourist railway located along a small section of the former Morkalla line.
+The station platform still remains intact at the site of Irymple, along with the goods shed.